Mulan (Disney character): Mulan

 Instead of executing Mulan as the law requires, Shang spares her life, but nonetheless expels her from the army.
 Mulan is left to follow alone as the recruits depart for the imperial city to report the news of the Huns' destruction.
 However, it is discovered that six Hun warriors, including Shan Yu, have survived the avalanche, and Mulan catches sight of them as they make their way to the city, intent on capturing the emperor.

 At the imperial city, Mulan is unable to convince Shang about Shan Yu's survival; the Huns capture the emperor, and seize the palace.
 With Mulan's help, Yao, Ling, and Chien-Po pose as concubines, and are able to enter the palace.
 With the help of Shang, they defeat Shan Yu's men; as Shang prevents Shan Yu from assassinating the Emperor, Mulan lures the Hun leader onto the roof, where she engages him in single combat.
 Meanwhile, acting on Mulan's instructions and signal, Mushu fires a large skyrocket at Shan Yu.
 The rocket strikes, and propels him into a fireworks launching tower, where he dies in the resulting explosion.

 Mulan is praised by the Emperor and the assembled inhabitants of the city, who bow to her in an unprecedented honor.
 While she accepts the crest of the Emperor, and the sword of Shan Yu as gifts, she politely declines his offer to be his advisor, and asks to return to her family.

 Mulan returns home, where she presents these gifts to her father, who is overjoyed to have Mulan back safely.
 Having become enamored with Mulan, Shang soon arrives under the pretext of returning her helmet, but accepts the family's invitation to stay for dinner.
 Mushu is reinstated as a Fa family guardian by the ancestors amid a returning celebration.
-When Mulan thanks Mushu, she kisses him on the forehead, followed by her dog, Little Brother, and a herd of chickens bursting into the Temple, with a Great Ancestor calling Mushu's name, ending the film.
+When Mulan thanks Mushu, she kisses him on the forehead, followed by her dog, Little Brother, and a flock of chickens bursting into the Temple, with a Great Ancestor calling Mushu's name, ending the film.